 A little rouge goes a long way.
 At least that’s what our grandmother tells us and we haven’t been able to prove her wrong yet.
 When we brush a dreamy pink hue across the apples of our cheeks our confidence rises.
 We experience the type of excitement usually reserved for when we wear colored eyeliner.
 Because mastering a bright, flushed cheek means we can play the bashful card when our current crush says hi or simply get that ‘touched by sun’ look any day of the week.

 The trick to pulling off blush the right way?
-Finding the right blush color for your skin tone.
+Finding the right blush color and product texture for your skin tone.
 When you apply the wrong rouge your makeup instantly enters the clown zone.
 But the right color to accent your skin tone will make your Friday night makeup, and just about everything else in life, that much better.
-So take grandma’s words to heart, and our tips below, and you'll be well on your way to always picking the right blush!
+That's why we've enlisted seasoned makeup artist Ashleigh Ciucci to reveal the definitive guide to blush shades, textures, and techniques for each skin tone.
+So take grandma’s words to heart, and our expert tips below, and you'll be well on your way to always picking the right blush!

 Fair Skin Tone

 Fair skinned beauties, don't get carried away with too vibrant shades; a soft pink, peach, or light coral will enhance your porcelain skin just right.
 Consider a creamy blush texture that yields a natural finish without being overpowering, Ciucci said.
 "Cream blushes mimic the skin's finish and settle into the skin in the most realistic way."